hamish/graphfetch/README.md

     item=ndb.KeyProperty(kind=Item)
     quantity=ndb.IntergerProperty()
 ```

-Assume for the moment that there is a good reason to have InvoiceLines and Instructions as separate
+Assume for the moment that there is a good reason to have a datamodel that looks like this (I can't think of one.)
-entities, and not repeated StructuredPropertys on Invoice.

 The goal is to be able to retrieve an invoice and also all associated objects, such that the
 following code works: